-Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 8 lessons Students will look into identifying what a ground bass is, learning to read and play a set piece before performing in small groups sections of a chosen piece.
-Be able to identify pitched staff notation on bass and treble clef using ledger lines Keyboard/piano skills Be able to play a wider variety of rhythms following staff notation written across one or two staves.
+Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Ground Bass Performance Be able to identify pitched staff notation on bass and treble clef using ledger lines Be able to play a wider variety of rhythms following staff notation written across one or two staves.
 Be able to move hand position with the more able playing a LH part.
 Group performance assessment culminating in a performance to their class and graded using E/S/M criteria.
 Introducing Baroque music and string quartet.
 How does ground bass of the Baroque era link into modern musical genres?
-Link into Blues, RnB, Pop, Grunge, Musical theatre.
-Examples from a range of styles and musical traditions
+Link into Blues, RnB, Pop, Autumn 2 Ground Bass Composition Melodic movement Step Leap Rhythmic notation Dotted crotchets/quavers Be able to recognise a variety of different rhythms and time signatures.
+Be able to create complimentary melodic lines with an awareness of key.
+Be able to compose and accurately notate treble and bass clef lines.
+Group composition assessment culminating in a performance of their composition to their class and graded using E/S/M criteria.
+Grunge, Musical theatre.
+Examples from a range of styles and musical traditions showing how repetitive bass lines are used in many different styles.
+Introduce a diverse range of artists through short listening tasks.